lightbeam24/CustomTube/README.md

 Credits:
 -

 New logo made by UnderscoreAngel.
-[Github page](https://github.com/UnderscoreAngel) (The stable version of the extension still uses the old logo that I made)
+[Github page](https://github.com/UnderscoreAngel)

-CustomTube shares a small amount of code with YouTube Redux, namely the code for managing user settings, and the code for resizing the video player (this was already mentioned in the main.js file itself, but I feel more visible credit is deserved).
+CustomTube shares a small amount of code with YouTube Redux, namely the code for managing user settings, and the code for resizing the video player.